 Functional Gastrointestinal Disorders

-Do you suffer from IBS- Irritable Bowel Syndrome or SIBO?
+Do you suffer from IBS- irritable bowel syndrome, SIBO, or SIFO?

 Small Intestinal Bacterial Overgrowth (SIBO)

 Small intestinal bacterial overgrowth (SIBO) is a chronic intestinal disorder characterized by excessive amounts of bacteria in the small intestine.
-It is estimated that between 60-80% of all IBS cases are due to SIBO.
+Estimates report that 60-80% of all IBS cases are due to SIBO.

-The majority of bacteria in our gut lives in the large intestine.
-When the bacteria in the small intestine becomes more like the bacteria in the large intestine one has developed SIBO.
+The majority of bacteria in our gut live in the large intestine.
+When the bacteria in the small intestine becomes more like the bacteria in the large intestine, one has developed SIBO.

 Overgrowth from SIBO may contribute to increased intestinal permeability inflammation and alterations in gut function.